iTwin/itwinjs-core/docs/learning/ui/framework/UiSettings.md

 ### FrameworkVersion

 The [FrameworkVersion]($appui-react) component defines the version context that is accessible to any lower level components.
-The version string should be set to "2" and it should match the value returned by UiFramework.uiVersion.
+The version string is set to the value returned by UiFramework.uiVersion.
 Version "1" compatible components are deprecated and will be removed in a future release.

 ## Settings Components